Back to blog

 Depending on which step the buyer is at and the buying signal that is identified, the company can tailor the communication and marketing methods accordingly to motivate the potential client to purchase quicker.

-Any buying signal is only valuable if smart actions from the sales agent or marketing team follow it.
+B2B intent data is only valuable if the sales agent or marketing team follow it.
 However, data shows that almost half of salespeople never try to follow up after the first interaction with interested prospects.

 How to collect data on buying signals related to your customer?